Can I just ring you?

 Urgent Non-Emergencies (GP after-hours service):

-There is access to GP after-hours services up to 8pm every day in New Plymouth where a GP can see you and then communicate with us on the outcome (with your permission) so you may consider using this service if the problem isn't that urgent that it needs to be seen at ED or justifies disturbing me after-hours.
+There is access to GP after-hours services up to 8pm (6pm for Medicross) every day in New Plymouth where a GP can see you and then communicate with us on the outcome (with your permission) so you may consider using this service if the problem isn't that urgent that it needs to be seen at ED or justifies disturbing me after-hours.

 If you do wish to obtain after-hours GP services in New Plymouth, you may attend: